timofey256/chat-with-pdf/README.md

 Finally, you can run the program with `cabal run chat-with-paper -- -f /path/to/pdf-file`

 ## Example usage
-Let's say that you want to explore [Mistal 7B](https://arxiv.org/abs/2310.06825) paper.
+Let's say that you want to explore [Mistral 7B](https://arxiv.org/abs/2310.06825) paper.
 It's included in repo as an example pdf.

 Run `cabal run chat-with-paper -- -f mistral-7b.pdf`